Add and replace text in Pages on iPad

-A text box is an object that can be modified like most other objects; you can rotate it, change its border, fill it with a color, layer it with other objects, and more.
-You can also change the appearance of text within the box—including its font, color, size, and alignment.
+A text box is an object that can be modified like most other objects; you can rotate it, change its border, fill it with a colour, layer it with other objects and more.
+You can also change the appearance of text within the box — including its font, colour, size and alignment.

 Add text inside a shape

 Double-tap the shape to make the insertion point appear, then type your text.

 If there’s too much text to display in the shape, a clipping indicator appears.
 To resize the shape, tap it, then drag any selection handle until all the text is showing.

 You can change the look of text inside the shape just like any other text.

 To add a caption or label to an object, see Create a caption for an image or other object.